 Sponsor and status

-This bill was introduced on October 14, 1978, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 14, 1978, in a previous session of Congress, but it did not receive a vote.

 Representative for Pennsylvania's 25th congressional district